eclipse-vertx/vert.x/README.md

 Examples must be run from a distro.
 First install the distro, then cd to the examples/java directory.

-Then read the README that's there.
+Then read the README there.

 ### Ruby